SapotaCorp

-IP Warming in SFMC: The Four-Week Ramp That Protects Reputation
+IP Warming in SFMC: The 4-Week Ramp That Protects Reputation

 Client buys a dedicated IP and wants to blast 500k emails from it on day one.
 ISPs don't know the IP, reputation is zero, and the batch lands in spam.
 Here's the warming plan we use.

-IP Warming in SFMC: The Four-Week Ramp That Protects Reputation
+IP Warming in SFMC: The 4-Week Ramp That Protects Reputation

 A retail client wanted to separate their transactional email onto a dedicated IP for better reputation isolation.
 They bought the IP on Monday and on Tuesday wanted to blast 500,000 emails through it.